1980 San Diego Chargers season: AFC Conference Championship: vs. Oakland Raiders

 Joiner's 25-yard catch on 3rd and 18 kept San Diego's first drive of the second half going.
-They reached 1st and goal from the 8, before Fouts threw incomplete for Jefferson on three consecutive plays, the second of which was an end zone drop where Jefferson had both hands on the ball.
-The Chargers took a field goal, then a Jones sack on 3rd down forced a punt that Fuller returned 28 yards to the Raider 41.
-From there, Fouts completed 3 of 3 passes for 35 yards, and Muncie scored from the 6.
+They reached 1st and goal from the 8 before Fouts threw incomplete for Jefferson on three consecutive plays, the second of which was an end zone drop where Jefferson had both hands on the ball.
+The Chargers took a field goal, then a Jones sack on 3rd down forced a punt that Fuller returned 28 yards to the Raiders 41-yard line.
+From there, Fouts completed 3 of 3 passes for 35 yards, and Muncie scored from the 6-yard line.
 Oakland extended their lead with a field goal, then forced a three-and-out.
 They drove to a 3rd and goal from the 3 before Lowe sacked Plunkett and forced the Raiders to settle for another field goal.
 Joiner and Winslow had 3rd down conversions as San Diego answered with a field goal and reduced the deficit to seven points with 6:43 still to play.
 Oakland ran all of that time off, converting three 3rd downs on a 14-play drive.

 Five different Chargers combined for 6 sacks of Plunkett.
 San Diego outgained the Raiders by 434 yards to 362, but committed all three of the game's turnovers.
+Joiner led San Diego with six catches for 130 yards and two touchdowns.
+Chargers lost and in 1981 finished 10-6.
+Won to the Miami Dolphins 41-38.
+But lost in the AFC Championship Game to the Bengals 27-7.